 With WooCommerce, you can particularly turn your regular WordPress website into a functioning online store, with payment processing, a shopping cart, and product galleries.

-You can do this by simply adding a WooCommerce store to your WordPress website, then you can explore your eCommerce opportunities through drop-shipping or selling your own products and services.
+Then you can explore your eCommerce opportunities through drop-shipping or selling your products and services.

 WordPress Security

 WordPress was created with security in mind, and it is considered to be a very safe and secure platform to run a website.
-It also provides you with a number of powerful security plugins to keep your site nice and safe.

 WordPress Community

 Because so many people use WordPress, the community surrounding it has built a ton of helpful resources that are remarkably beneficial to anyone doing website work.
-This is especially advantageous for beginners.

-With WordPress, you can find a huge amount of help online.
 It’s as easy as googling the issue and surely a forum or thread will show up where someone went through the same experience and have an answer for you.

 WordPress Social Media Integration